Triangular solar panels are designed to fit angled and curved roofs.

 Typically, the feature will vary depending on the manufacturer and the model type.
 But generally speaking, the features you’ll find with triangular solar panels include:

 - Output: Triangular solar panels also come with different outputs depending on their size and the efficiency of the cells.
-You can find panels with outputs ranging from many watts to hundreds of watts
+You can find panels with outputs ranging from as low as 100-watt solar panels to hundreds of watts

-- Installation: Triangular solar panels require special installation methods due to their unique shape which makes them slightly more complex to install than traditional solar panels
+- Installation: Triangle solar panels require special installation methods due to their unique shape which makes them slightly more complex and take more time to install than traditional panels

 What Are the Types of Triangular Solar Panels?

 - Polycrystalline Triangular Solar Panels: These panels are made from multiple silicon crystals which makes them a bit less efficient than monocrystalline but still highly effective.
-They offer an efficiency of up to 13-16%
+They offer an efficiency of around 13-16%.

 - Thin Film Triangular Solar Panels: These are made from a thin layer of semi-conductive material, usually amorphous silicon.
-Their thickness of 1 micron makes them highly flexible and so suitable for curved surfaces.
-Their efficiency is about 7-18%
+Their thickness of 1 micron makes them highly flexible and suitable for curved surfaces.
+Their efficiency is about 7-18%.

 What Are the Pros and Cons of Triangular Solar Panels?

-- High Efficiency: Since the panels are designed to cover the corners and other small spaces, this increases the size of the solar array and so more energy can be harvested
+- Higher Energy Yield: Since the panels are designed to cover the corners and other small spaces, this allows you to fit more solar panels on your roof, which results in more energy being harvested.

-- Aesthetically Pleasing: The triangular shape of the panels can make them blend in more easily with the roof and so they can look better than square or rectangular panels.
-Especially, if your roof has an unusual shape and has a lot of corners or edges
+- Aesthetically Pleasing: The triangular shape of the panels can make them blend in more easily with the roof so they can look better than square or rectangular panels.
+Especially, if your roof has an unusual shape and has a lot of corners or edges.

-- Expensive Price: Due to their unique shape, triangular solar panels require special manufacturing processes and so they are usually more expensive than traditional solar panels
+- Expensive Price: Due to their unique shape, triangular solar panels require special manufacturing processes so they are usually more expensive than traditional solar panels.

 How to Choose the Best Triangular Solar Panels?